Dan Sullivan (U.S. senator): 2021 National Defense Authorization Act

 In December 2020, during his lame-duck period, Trump vetoed the National Defense Authorization Act for Fiscal Year 2021.
 The veto left new Coast Guard cutters that were scheduled to be homeported in Alaska without port facilities to maintain them.
 Sullivan questioned the veto, because it put in question whether the cutters could be placed in Alaska.

 2021 storming of the United States Capitol

 On May 28, 2021, Sullivan voted against creating an independent commission to investigate the 2021 United States Capitol attack.

+Fiscal Responsibility Act of 2023

+Sullivan was among the 31 Senate Republicans who voted against final passage of the Fiscal Responsibility Act of 2023.

 Personal life

 While at Georgetown, Sullivan met fellow law student Julie Fate, a staffer for U.S. Senator Ted Stevens.
 Sullivan and Fate married and had three daughters.
 Fate is the daughter of retired dentist and former Alaska State Representative Hugh "Bud" Fate and Mary Jane Fate, who was once the co-chair of the Alaska Federation of Natives.